lsst-sqre/nublado/docs/admin/config/images.rst

 See :sqr:`059` for the definition of release, weekly, and daily images.

+The frequency with which the image source is checked for new images and the Kubernetes nodes are checked for what images they have cached is controlled by the following setting.

+``controller.config.images.refreshInterval``
+    How frequently to refresh the list of remote and cached images.
+    The default is five minutes.

 What images to prepull and display as radio button selections are controlled by the following settings.

 ``controller.config.images.recommendedTag``